-The college will send you emails to the email address provided on your SSC application:
+The following communications will be sent to the email address provided on your SSC application.

 - When the account is created.

-- Your acceptance letter containing user name/password and instructions for your SSC Self Help, including instructions to set up your new SSC email.
-All official announcements, Financial Aid information and other communications from the college will be sent to your new SSC email.
+- Your acceptance letter containing your user name/password and instructions for your SSC Self Service account.
+This letter also includes instructions to set up your SSC email.

 2. Submit All Official Transcripts